keu/docs/software/upgrade-astronomer.md

 All Pods should be in either the `Running` or `Completed` state.
 If any of your Pods are in a `CrashLoopBackOff` state or are otherwise unhealthy, make sure that that is expected behavior before you proceed.

-## Step 5: Get a Copy of Your `config.yaml` File and Confirm Values
+## Step 5: Get a copy of your `config.yaml` file and confirm values

 1. Run the following command to retrieve your current platform configuration: